realm/SwiftLint/Rules.md

 --- | --- | --- | ---
 `file_header` | Disabled | No | style

-Files should have consistent header comments.
+Header comments should be consistent with project patterns.

 ### Examples